thecovarrubias/thecovarrubias/README.md

 ## About me
   💻 Currently I'm in constant development of my professional and personal skills.

-  🦁 I'm graduated from the Instituto Tecnológico de Puebla in Information and Communications Technologies Engineering.
+  🦁 I'm graduated from the Instituto Tecnológico de Puebla in Information and Communication Technology Engineering.

   📍 Puebla de Zaragoza, México.
 <!--